5 of the Best 55 Plus Communities in South Carolina

 About: Sun City Hilton Head is far and away the state’s largest retirement community, with over 10,000 homes.
 For those looking to have all the conveniences right in their neighborhood, this area offers up: a 45-acre town square with resident-only amenities, and just beyond the gates, shopping, restaurants, grocery stores, and healthcare are within a five-minute drive.

-Investment enthusiasts will enjoy a Wall Street reading room; lovers of the arts will appreciate the opportunity to participate in a community band, choir, or theater club.
+Investment enthusiasts will enjoy a Wall Street reading room.
+Meanwhile, art lovers will appreciate the opportunity to participate in a community band, choir, or theater club.

 Ratings and reviews: Reviews at 55places are largely five stars, celebrating the community’s many activities and vibrant social life.
 Those with negative remarks think the community has expanded too much and can feel overcrowded, but there are many reasons why this has become such a hot spot to retire.
-Google reviewers give Sun City Hilton Head 4.5 out of 5 stars, with many praising the beauty of the area, the location, and the amenities.
+Google reviewers give Sun City Hilton Head 4.5 out of 5 stars, with many praising the community’s aesthetics, location, and amenities.

-Noteworthy nearby amenities or attractions: Lovers of the outdoors will be thrilled with this development’s proximity to state parks, wildlife preserves, and Hilton Head Island, just a short drive away.
-Professional-grade golf clubs abound nearby, but residents can also partake in an 18-hole course on community grounds.
+Noteworthy nearby amenities or attractions: Outdoor lovers will be thrilled that this development is just a short drive away from state parks, wildlife preserves, and Hilton Head Island.
+Professional-grade golf clubs abound nearby, but residents can use the 18-hole course on community grounds.
 A University of South Carolina campus just minutes away offers continuing education for lifelong learners.

 Latitude Margaritaville (Hilton Head)